Battery Prep

 Five Tesla batteries in a very strong (and heavy) crated skid.
 I also have one 3-battery box and one 2-battery box.
 Plus some parts for the boxes.

 Then comes the added components and wires.
-In the picture on the right, from top to bottom are - The BMSC Controller and the BMSS Satellite - Four harnesses of white wires, 2 each per BMS - Five colored wire harnesses, 1 each for the batteries - Four black wire harnesses for thermisters - Plug assemblies with pin inserts for the exit of the battery box We'll see these components as we go.
-The challenge can described by an assembler as to connect the batteries to the Battery Management System (BMS). |
+In the picture on the right, from top to bottom are - The BMSC Controller and the BMSS Satellite - Four harnesses of white wires, 2 each per BMS - Five colored wire harnesses, 1 each for the batteries - Four black wire harnesses for thermisters - Molex plug assemblies with pin inserts for the exit of the battery box The white wires have the plug for the BMSC or BMSS.
+Each white wire set and accommodate two batteries.
+The colored wires hold the plug to the battery connection.
+The whites need to be connected to the colored wires.
+The wiring plan next shows exactly what my situation is, that is five batteries and a controller for the each of the battery boxes. |

 Plan wiring the Battery Management System (BMS)